jazzband/django-nose/README.rst

 * Fast fixture bundling, an optional feature which speeds up your fixture-based tests by a factor of 4
 * Reuse of previously created test DBs, saving setup time
-* A place to put special Django settings used only during tests

 .. _nose: http://somethingaboutorange.com/mrl/projects/nose/